The Welsh 3000s challenge | A complete guide to Wales’ toughest day hike

 Are there places to re-supply on route?

-1. The A4086 separating Snowdon from the Glyderau
+The A4086 separating Snowdon from the Glyderau

 This road passes through Nant Peris, which is the start point for the ascent up to Elidir Fawr.

 If you have a support car, I recommend that they meet you at the car park behind the Vaynol Arms as you will pass this pub regardless of the route.
+If not, I would recommend stashing food and supplies in one of the fields behind the pub in order to get you through to the Ogwen Valley.

 You can refill your water at the roadside as there is tap built into the wall opposite the Llanberis mountain rescue centre.

-2. The A5 in the Ogwen valley
+The Ogwen valley

+If you have a support car, I recommend they meet you on the roadside of the A5 next to Llyn Ogwen at this car park, as this is where you will come off the mountain.
 Just note that the valley can get extremely busy, especially on weekends, so you may have trouble finding a space.

-If you don’t have a support car, I would recommend stashing both food and water around the cottage to get you through to the finish point.
+If you ascending up the less technical eastern end of Llyn Ogwen then there is nowhere to pick up supplies so I would recommend stashing both food and water on the side of the A5 to get you through to the finish point.

 If you did want to refill your water or use the toilet, there are facilities available at Gwern Gof Uchaf campsite.
+Heading here will add an extra kilometre to your route

-This will depend on the time of year and the weather in which you are taking on the challenge.
+• This will depend on the time of year and the weather in which you are taking on the challenge.

 The key theme is that your gear is lightweight, comfortable, functional, and has been tried and tested in the mountains.